-- 1) To develop an understanding of the concepts essential for the design of effective management accounting and control systems based on business analysis.
-The course builds on your knowledge of management accounting, financial accounting, finance, economics, and strategy through a case base format and a contemporary context. - 2) To develop student knowledge and skills on how the various management accounting techniques relate to one another, and thereby how they are reconciled and deployed. - 3) To prepare students with both qualitative and quantitative skills for case analysis and writing.
-The CPA case format is used.
+- To develop an understanding of the concepts essential for the design of effective management accounting and control systems based on business analysis.
+The course builds on your knowledge cost accounting, financial accounting, finance, economics, and strategy through a case base format and current economic events. - 2) To prepare students with both qualitative and quantitative skills for CPA case analysis and writing.
+Case formats are CPA style, and the group project is similar to the requirements of the CPA capstone.

-The study of cases is crucial for this course.
-Cases allow you to use management accounting techniques to analyze management problems and opportunities and allows for the consideration of risks and the type of control systems to be implemented.
-There is no one, single correct solution for a case, rather there are good solutions being supported by solid analyses, both qualitative and quantitative.
-Case reports are expected to be balanced, perhaps when appropriate presenting and evaluating both sides of the argument before coming with a recommendation to management.
-Students often find cases to be difficult and frustrating, however they are the appropriate training tool for dealing with ambiguity.
-Integrative problem-solving skills (judgment, diagnosis, analysis and communication of recommendations are developed), namely:
+Cases are the core of this course.
+Case studies allow you to develop and practice a systematic approach to analyzing management problems and opportunities and allows for the consideration of risks and the type of control systems to be implemented.
+There is no one, single correct solution for a case, rather there are good solutions being supported by solid analyses, both qualitative and quantitative based on theory.
+Case reports are expected to present and evaluate both sides of the argument before coming with a recommendation to management.
+Students often find cases to be difficult and frustrating, however they are the appropriate training tool for acquiring and improving: Integrative problem-solving skills (judgment, diagnosis, analysis and communication of recommendations are developed), namely: